FrancoisBlavoet/glide-wiki/Transformations.md

 ## Default Transformations
 Glide includes two default transformations, fit center and center crop.
+For other types of transformations you may want to consider an [unaffiliated transformations library][1].

 ### [Fit center](http://bumptech.github.io/glide/javadocs/latest/com/bumptech/glide/load/resource/bitmap/FitCenter.html)
 Fit center scales your image down maintaining the original aspect ratio of the image so that the image fits entirely within the given width and height.
 Fit center performs the minimal possible scale so that one dimension of the image exactly matches the given width or height and the other dimension of the image is less than or equal to the given width or height.